-When talking about spiders, one of the first things that come to mind is the superhero classic Spider-Man.
-There have been hundreds and thousands of comic book issues, cartoons, and many movie reboots of Spider-Man since the publishing of the first issue in 1962.
+When talking about spiders, one of the first things that comes to mind is the superhero classic Spider-Man.
+There have been hundreds and thousands of comic book issues, cartoons, and many movie reboots of Spider-Man since the publication of the first issue in 1962.
 Many different writers and artists elaborated on his origin and all the relevant characters, altering the story in new directions.
 After more than five decades, Spider-Man is still a huge part of pop culture, being easy to identify with for most people.

-In Japanese Mythology
+Spiders in Japanese Mythology

 Tsuchigumo Soushi is an excellent example of otogizoshi emaki, picture scrolls of short stories.
-Although the scrolls are usually painted in a simple style, this particular scroll shows painting styles of yamato-e, classical Japanese painting style, and Kamakura period, which are more intricate in comparison to styles of other scrolls.
+Although the scrolls are usually painted in a simple style, this particular scroll shows painting styles of yamato-e, classical Japanese painting style, and the Kamakura period, which are more intricate in comparison to styles of other scrolls.
 Kamakura period artists favored the warrior class, and a more realistic approach was preferred.

-In Greek Mythology
+Spiders in Greek Mythology